 Katarina possesses extensive experience managing significant touring exhibitions both nationally and internationally.
 She has travelled to coordinate major projects in Italy, New Zealand, Singapore and Hong Kong.
 Katarina holds a Bachelor of Arts (Cinema Studies) from La Trobe University and a Postgraduate Diploma in Arts (Art Curatorship and Museum Management) from the University of Melbourne.

 Ashlee Baldwin is an Arts Administrator, with a background in contemporary arts and cultural organisations across a range of public and private contexts.
 Her previous roles include gallery assistant with DUTTON Gallery (New York) and Grey Noise Gallery (Dubai) through their participation at Spring1883 art fairs and with Pearl Lam Gallery (Shanghai) at Sydney Contemporary art fair.
 More locally, she has worked with Daine Singer Gallery and at Heide Museum of Modern Art.

-Prior to joining Buxton Contemporary, Ashlee was Studio Coordinator for the visual artist, John Young.
+Prior to joining Buxton Contemporary, Ashlee was Studio Manager for the visual artist, John Young.
 Ashlee holds a Graduate Certificate in Art History and Master of Arts and Cultural Management from the University of Melbourne.
 Ashlee is passionate about public engagement with contemporary art and connecting artists with a broader audience.